James C. Gibson: Early life

 J.C.
 Gibson was born on 4 May 1869 in Glamis, Angus, Scotland, at Huntingfaulds Farm House near Tealing.
 He was the middle child of 6.
-His parents were Andrew Gibson, a farmer and landowner, and Margaret Millar.
+His parents were Andrew Gibson, a farmer and landowner, and Margaret Hanna Millar.

 As a young man, Gibson apprenticed as a cooper in Aberdeen, honing his craftsmanship before transitioning to military service in Perth.